• Skip to primary navigation

 And buying them in tins from a store isn’t going to help: most people have the exact same “softness” complaint about store bought ones in tins.

-The best way to assure yourself though, of “tender to the bite” beans for salads, is to pressure cook them.
-Use your pressure canner also makes a free, bonus, kick-butt pressure cooker.
+The best way to assure yourself though, of “tender to the bite” beans for salads, is to pressure cook them as needed instead of canning.
+Your pressure canner also makes a free, bonus, kick-butt pressure cooker.
 You can’t say you are afraid of pressure cooking if you are already pressure canning!
 Your pressure cooker manual should give times for them; if not, consult the dried bean cooking advice on a pressure cooking site such as hippressurecooking.com.

 In this way, you can get the ideal texture of beans that you need for salad, quite quickly.
 This can be especially true of more delicate beans such as black (aka turtle) beans.
 And for something where the texture really is make or break, like a salad, it can be worth that special effort to pressure cook a one-off batch.